KaustubhSiriki/live-docs/README.md

 ## Personal Touch

 I aimed to go beyond the basics by incorporating unique features and interactions, making the user experience as enjoyable and intuitive as possible.
-This project reflects my dedication to front-end development and my eye for design detail.
+This project reflects my dedication to front-end development and my attention to design details.

-## Community and Support

-If you're getting started and need assistance or face any bugs, join our active Discord community with over 34k+ members.
-It's a place where people help each other out.

 ## Conclusion